-Effective Single Sign–On (SSO) solutions are in many ways similar to baking a cake.
+Effective Single Sign-On (SSO) solutions are in many ways similar to baking a cake.
 You need several key ingredients mixed together in a certain way and heated in just the right manner in order to get a refined and tasty final product.
-The Security Assertion Markup Language (SAML) is one of those key ingredients for password management, and arguably one of most important ones.
+The Security Assertion Markup Language (SAML) is one of those key ingredients for password management, and arguably one of the most important ones.

 SAML Authentication provides a standard for transmitting authentication information between organizations.
 Specifically, SAML provides the capability for users to access resources from entirely separate domains using their own credentials.
 It’s the glue or the binding that allows effective password managers provide one point of access to an end-user who wishes to navigate through several different back-end networks.

 SAML authentication is often used to help a service provider’s clients access hosted applications, like your Yahoo email or retail virtual environment.
 Assuming that within this retail virtual environment your provider has a virtual shopping cart in a domain separate from the inventory network, SAML can help provide the end-user with access to both capabilities without needing to authenticate two times.

 In Human Resources, SAML can provide a fast way to onboard new employees after an acquisition by providing access to both company networks via a single authentication point.
 Last but not least, in Healthcare, SAML can help unite external healthcare providers to deliver critical applications to patients through a single source of authentication.

 Ultimately, SAML adds another layer of flexibility to address the ever-changing environment of modern business.

 Technically, Google Developers defines SAML as an XML-based, open-standard data format for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.